 Many organizations also adopt immersive and practical learning that is specifically tailored to their needs.
 This can be covered in an initial training and enablement engagement as well as by ongoing training and coaching sessions.
-Continued education often takes the form of a lunch-and-learn series led by Tricentis Tosca experts, which covers topics tailored to the team's current maturity and goals.
+Continuous education often takes the form of short, micro-videos on the Tricentis Academy YouTube Channel as well as webinars led by Tricentis Tosca experts.